Colorado Fall Photography Workshop

 Sunrise and sunset photography

-We plan our days around the light.
-You'll photograph both sunrise and sunset, learning how to evaluate changing conditions, choose foregrounds, and adjust compositions as light and weather evolve.
+We photograph sunrise and sunset, along with select locations that work well in afternoon light.
+Throughout the week, you'll evaluate changing conditions, choose foregrounds, and adjust compositions as light and weather evolve.

 Capture and post-processing skills